Governance

 Mayada Tawachi

-The Title Protection and Public Relations Committee is mandated to conduct thorough research, engage with the appropriate authorities and entities, and adhere to all required procedures (as laid out within the PGA Legislation and Application) in pursuit of Title Protection for ATIA.
+The Title Protection Committee is mandated to conduct thorough research, engage with the appropriate authorities and entities, and adhere to all required procedures (as laid out within the PGA Legislation and Application) in pursuit of Title Protection for ATIA.
 In close partnership with the Development Coordinator and the President, committee members will coordinate outreach to relevant stakeholders, government bodies, and sector partners throughout Alberta.
 These efforts will focus on communicating the critical role of ATIA, the rigor of its certification processes, its commitment to high professional standards, and the significance of its Code of Ethics.

 HONORARY MEMBERS